serenity-is/blog/2017-01-18-welcome-to-aspnet-core.md

 ---
 title: Welcome to ASP.NET Core / .NET Core
 description: Finally!
-We now have a working copy of Serene .NET Core / ASP.Net Core which you can run on OSX / Linux / Windows.
-Even though it is a beta release, we are hoping to have a stable release before 3.0.
+We now have a working copy of Serene .NET Core / ASP.NET Core version, which runs on OSX, Linux and Windows.
+Even though it is still a beta, and pending some changes, we are hoping to have a stable release before 3.0.
 Here is how you can try it out.
 author: Volkan Ceylan
 ---